linode/apl-docs/product/use-cases/multi-tenancy.md

 ## Introduction

 Multi-tenant Kubernetes clusters are shared by multiple users and/or workloads which are referred to as "tenants".
 Operators most commonly implement resource isolation in Kubernetes, using namespaces and resource quota.

-Probably the most known multi-tenant tool is [Capsule](https://github.com/clastix/capsule).
-But Capsule implements multi-tenancy on cluster API level only.
+The most common use cases for implementing multi-tenancy are:

+- [Multiple teams](https://kubernetes.io/docs/concepts/security/multi-tenancy/#multiple-teams) (within an organization) share a single cluster
+- [Multiple customers](https://kubernetes.io/docs/concepts/security/multi-tenancy/#multiple-customers) share a single cluster

+Probably the most known tools to implement multi-tenancy are [Capsule](https://github.com/clastix/capsule) and [Kiosk](https://github.com/loft-sh/kiosk).
+But these tools only implement multi-tenancy on cluster API level.
+What they don't offer is multi-tenant and role based access to shared tools on the cluster like Harbor, Vault, Git, and ArgoCD.
+They also don't provide isolation for container logs and custom metrics.

+So what if you would like to offer teams or customers not only access to the Kubernetes API, but also to (automatically provisioned) access to a Git repo, a private docker registry, a space in Vault to create and manage secrets, ArgoCD, a private Prometheus instance, isolated log aggregation?
+This is where Otomi steps in.

 ## Multi-tenancy in Otomi